-NEDC’s student project groups focus on more specific environmental topics.
-The groups provide an opportunity for law students to get hands-on practical experience in environmental law, beginning as early as the first semester of their 1L year.
-Check out our four student project groups:
+NEDC’s student project groups focus on specific environmental issues occurring in this region.
+Student projects provide an opportunity for law students to get hands-on practical experience in environmental law, beginning as early as the first semester of their 1L year.

 To find out how to get involved in a project, contact NEDC@lclark.edu and attend an NEDC meeting!

 - Student Directors: Dara Illowsky, Carrie Ng, Chelsea Stewart-Fusek

 - Project Coordinators:

 - Air & Climate: Dan Polkow, Casey Bage

 - Clean Water: Amanda Burgess, Matthew Campa, Aidan Freeman

 - Food & Agriculture: Sydney Padgett, Trisha Sharma, Mary Stites